Supporting Early Dental Development

 At what age should a child see a dentist for an orthodontic assessment?

 Even if no treatment is needed yet, regular checks help guide future care decisions.
-For example, early signs of crowding or crossbites can be managed before they affect jaw growth or alignment.
-Some developmental issues are easier to manage when identified early.
+For example, early signs of crowding or crossbites can be monitored and addressed if they begin to influence jaw growth or alignment.
+Some developmental issues may be simpler to address when identified at an early stage.

 Braces are rarely recommended at age seven, but some children may benefit from early orthodontic care.
 Children still have baby teeth at this age, so full braces are not typically recommended.